• Skip to primary navigation

 But it’s also worth noting that Starbucks is objectively much better than McDonalds for sustainability (if for no other reason than their business is not based on cheap meat), and employee treatment (for the reasons mentioned above) and for quality, and responsible business practices.
 (I may have gone soft on Starbucks, but for good reasons.
 Where unless they change a lot, I’m going to remain a McDonalds hater.)

 And at the end of the day, this is one thing I’ve learned living abroad for so long: Even when you see the same chains everywhere, it’s only superficially homogenizing.
 It doesn’t mean the culture underneath is the same.
-And in Italy, a huge part of culture is food culture, which remains (thankfully) strong, independent, and anything but Americanized.
+And in Italy, a huge part of culture is food culture, which remains (thankfully) strong, independent, and anything but Americanized

 The beautiful former post office at Piazza Cordusio, in Milan's city center is now the home of Italy's first Starbucks. ©KettiWilhelm2018